kjs29/nback/README.md

 # The purpose of the project

+### There are probably several aspects of one's intelligence.

 ### I believe that an individual's intelligence can increase with practice the same way you would exercise and build muscle.
-I created this game with some hope to improve my intelligence and I want everyone to try this game and get smarter.
-Or just have fun.
+I was watching a show that introduced this game called 'N back' and it looked challenging but interesting.

-### This game is my first project that I have ever created since I started learning python.
+### This game is my first project after learning Python.
 I heard that people can make games with [pygame module](https://www.pygame.org/news), and creating games can teach a lot about programming in general so I decided to give it a try.

 # What is 'N back'?